 The above will create a file icla.pdf.asc.
-Send both the file and signature as attachments in an email to email@example.com.
-Please send only one document per email.
+Send both the file and signature as attachments in the same email to firstname.lastname@example.org.
+Please send only one document (file plus signature) per email.
 Please do not submit your public key to Apache.

 The files typically are named icla.txt and icla.txt.asc (or icla.pdf and icla.pdf.asc) for individual agreements; ccla.txt and ccla.txt.asc (or ccla.pdf and ccla.pdf.asc) for corporate agreements; software-grant.txt and software-grant.txt.asc for grants.

 For export restriction information, please consult our ASF Export Classifications page.